COVID-19: Testing of samples begins in Mizoram

-Mizoram began testing samples of persons suspected to be infected with novel coronavirus at a state-run hospital on Tuesday, Health Minister Dr R Lalthangliana said.
-He said that a COVID-19 testing laboratory was set up at the Zoram Medical College in just eight days.
+Mizoram began testing samples of persons suspected to be infected with novel coronavirus at a state-run hospital here on Tuesday, Health Minister Dr R Lalthangliana said.
+He said that a virology laboratory was set up at the Zoram Medical College within eight days of receiving the ICMR's approval.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)